How to migrate Google Workspace backup data to a new storage location.

 Storage type: Select Google Cloud storage from the dropdown list.

-Bucket: Before you can backup data to Google Cloud storage, you will first need to create and configure a private Google Cloud Storage bucket using the following steps:
+Bucket: Before you can backup data to Google Cloud storage, you will first need to create and configure a private Google Cloud Storage bucket.

 Active Project

-• Select STORAGE > Cloud Storage > Browser from the navigation menu.
+1. Select STORAGE > Cloud Storage > Buckets from the navigation menu.

-• In the Create a bucket page, input a name for the bucket, and click CONTINUE.
+3. In the Create a bucket page, input a valid name for your bucket, and click CONTINUE.

-• Choose a location type for the bucket (Region or Dual-region is recommended), then select a location for the bucket, and then click CONTINUE.
+4. Choose where to store your data.
+Choose a Location type for the bucket, then select a location for the bucket and click CONTINUE.

 Tips: